Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 **First**, We held a *Google Meet* to organize our team details and technical details on how to best seamlessly share the work between time zones and workstations.<br>
 **Then**, team member Michelle explored, filtered, and cleaned the data using *Jupyter Notebook* and *Python*.<br>
 **Next**, we took turns passing the Tableau Workbook between members via *Discord Chat* based on availability.
 Keeping in constant connection and collaboration about our live edits through the same chat.<br>
-**Simultaneously**, preparing the presentation requirements, outline, and details in the same collaborative method via *Discor*d and .txt file.<br>
+**Simultaneously**, prepare the presentation requirements, outline, and details using the same collaborative method via *Discor*d and .txt file.<br>
 **Lastly**, We recorded our assigned portions of the presentation and used video manipulation to make it one seamless video presentation.<br>

 #### Data